niquet/niquet/README.md

-Hi there 👋 I’m Max—a Software Engineer driven by relentless curiosity, from operating systems to scalable system design.
+Hi there 👋 I'm Max—a Software Engineer driven by relentless curiosity, from operating systems to scalable system design.

 Fresh out of a CS degree, I saw teams stall—not from technical barriers, but from missing the point.
 Curiosity and clear communication make or break success.

-I challenge assumptions, dig into the fundamentals, and turn “boring” work into progress.
-I’m here to solve problems once and right, build software that scales and delights.
+I challenge assumptions, dig into fundamentals, and turn "boring" work into real progress.
+I'm here to solve problems, then build software that scales and delights.

-Today, I bring this mindset to backend teams I work on.
-I focus on unblocking, motivating with positivity, and finding a simpler way forward.
+Today, I bring this mindset to backend teams.
+I focus on unblocking challenges, motivating with positivity, and finding the simpler path forward.

 <img align="left" src="assets/rubber-duck.png" height="128px">